What If the Other Driver Doesn’t Have Insurance?

 Were you involved in a car accident in Houston with an underinsured or uninsured driver?
-Attorney Brian White & Associates, PC can help you recover the fair compensation you are entitled to and deserve, whether through a lawsuit with the at-fault driver or your own insurance policy.
-Call our Houston car accident lawyers to arrange a case evaluation and review of your legal rights.
+Attorney Brian White Personal Injury Lawyers can help you recover the fair compensation you are entitled to and deserve, whether through a lawsuit with the at-fault driver or your own insurance policy.
+Contact our Houston accident lawyers at (713) 500-5000 to arrange a case evaluation and review of your legal rights.
 The consultation is free, and there are no fees unless we recover money for you.

 Insurance: First Steps After a Crash With an Uninsured Motorist